ofenerci/HPSC-Fall-2013/lab/homework_regrade/README.md

 If please go into your directory and run the grading scripts.
 You may make changes to *any part of your code* you'd like.
 On **November 15th, 2013** we will close the directories and regrade the assignments.
 No changes will be accepted after that point.
 Sound fail?

-When you are ready for a regrade, send Tim and me an email and in the subject write:

-**REGRADE Assignment 1**

-Or 2,4, or 5.
-We will add you to the list of people that we need to re-grade.

 ## Grading scripts

 Navigate to your directory.